johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/database.md

 ## Size of Data

 The size of the final meeting database is very small.
-Let's assume a transcript of 20,000 words and average word size of 6 characters (the average for English).
-An entire year of monthly town council meetings can fit into 1.5 meg of storage.
-This is a trivial amount of data for today's computers or smart phones.
 This will enable us to build applications where much of the data is be stored locally on a user's computer or smartphone -- for high performance and the ability to run the application off-line.